MicrosoftDocs/architecture-center/docs/cloud-adoption/digital-estate/5-rs-of-rationalization.md

 ---
-title: The 5 Rs of rationalization
+title: "CAF: The 5 Rs of rationalization"
-titleSuffix: Fusion
+titleSuffix: Microsoft Cloud Adoption Framework for Azure
-description: Describes the options that are available when rationalizing a digital estate
+description: Review the options available for rationalizing a digital estate.
 author: BrianBlanchard
 ms.date: 12/10/2018
 ---